New conjecture on exact Dirac zero-modes of lattice fermions: Maximal number of Dirac zero-modes on discretized manifolds

 Note that this action is different from Eq.~(\ref{eq:torus_act}) in that there are no hoppings between the boundaries.
 The diagonalized Dirac matrix by the unitary matrix $\calV \equiv \sum_{n,k} \left( \prod_{\mu} i^{k_{\mu}}\sin \left[ \frac{n_{\mu}k_{\mu}\pi}{N+1} \right] \right) \ket{n}\bra{k}$ is

 where $k=\left( k_{1}, k_{2} ,\cdots, k_{D} \right) \in [1,N]^{D}$ with $k_{\mu} \in \mathbb{Z}$.
 The Dirac matrix has zero-eigenvalues (zero-modes) when Eq.~(\ref{eq:torus_diag}) satisfies

-It means that there is one Dirac zero-mode, or equivalently equivalently a single species, if we take an odd number as $N$.
+It means that there is one Dirac zero-mode, or equivalently equivalently a single zero-mode, if we take an odd number as $N$.
 Eq.~(\ref{eq:ball}) has no solution since $k_{\mu} = \frac{N+1}{2}$ is not an integer if $N$ is even.
-As with the case of torus, other fermion formulations never increase the number species.
-Hence, we argue that the maximal number of fermion species on $\disB$ is one.
+As with the case of torus, other fermion formulations never increase the number zero-modes.
+Hence, we argue that the maximal number of Dirac zero-modes on $\disB$ is one.
 We also note that we just consider the bulk fermionic degrees of freedom, not an edge mode.

 On the other hand, the $r$-th Betti numbers for the hyperball are given as

 where $\delta$ stands for the Kronecker delta.
 The summation of the Betti numbers in Eq.~(\ref{eq:Betti_ball}) is